Spring peas

 Production

-Mainly used in animal feed, human food is also growing rapidly.
+While it is primarily used in animal feed, its use in human food is also growing rapidly

-Winter peas require no nitrogen fertilizer and leave nitrogen for the following crop.
+Winter peas do not require nitrogen fertilizer and leave nitrogen in the soil for the next crop

 Controller

-Organized into eleven thematic chapters, this guide provides everything you need to know about growing winter and spring peas: varieties, plot selection, planting, fertilization, weeding, harvesting and storage.
-Rotations, outlets, environmental and economic benefits: the guide presents the advantages of this key crop, which contributes to plant protein sovereignty and diversification.
+Organized into eleven thematic chapters, this guide provides comprehensive information on growing winter and spring peas: varieties, site selection, planting, fertilization, weed control, harvesting, and storage.
+Covering crop rotations, market opportunities, and environmental and economic benefits, the guide highlights the advantages of this key crop, which contributes to plant protein self-sufficiency and agricultural diversification.

 Tools

-Find out more about our decision-support tools to help you during your campaign
+Check out our decision-making tools to help you throughout your campaign

 Varietal choice